Flexiana/framework/doc/how-to.md

 Xiana framework don't have login and logout functions because all application can be different on user management.
 The session interceptor can validate a request only if the session is already exists in session storage.
 So to login a user, you need to add its session to the storage.
 All session should have unique, and valid UUID as session-id, and this ID should be part of active session too.
-The active session goes to the `(-> state :sessoin-data)`.
+The active session goes to the `(-> state :session-data)`.
 It's loaded and stored in session storage before/after reaching the action.
 But if a referred session isn't in the storage, the execution flow will be interrupted before the flow reaching the action function, and responses with: